QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/index.md

 <div class="row row-cols-md-2"><div>

-Discovery 🏝️, a.k.a. active recon (reconnaissance) 🕊️ is the second step of the pentester activities.
+Discovery 🏝️, a.k.a. active recon (reconnaissance) is the second step of the pentester activities.

-It involves gathering information about the target by probing their network or systems 🛶️, to find exploitable vulnerabilities.
+It involves gathering information about the target by **probing their network or systems** 🛶️, to find exploitable vulnerabilities.

 * 🎯 Host discovery <small>(OS, version...)</small>
 * 🕸️ Network discovery <small>(architecture...)</small>
 * 🧭 Systems, services and application discovery <small>(FTP, APIs...)</small>
 * ...

-Unlike passive discovery, as you are directly interacting with the target, you are likely to be detected and caught 🚓.
+Unlike passive discovery, as you are directly interacting with the target, you are likely to be detected, and maybe caught 🚓.
 </div><div>

-**Goals/Objectives** 🗺️
+Common activities are:

 * 🚪 Find entry points
   * running services and open ports